Financial Aid

 • Per federal regulations, financial aid can only be applied to courses that are applicable toward the student's degree.
 Non-required courses are not funded and cannot be used to determine enrollment status and financial aid eligibility.

 • Repeat coursework regulations apply for federal financial aid recipients.
-Federal aid can be awarded to repeat a course one time (if you previously passed it); however, if a course is repeated a 3rd time, the course will not count for federal financial aid eligibility.
+Federal aid can be awarded to repeat a course one time (if you previously passed it); however, if a course is repeated a 3rd time, the course may not count for federal financial aid eligibility.
 Please contact the Financial Aid Office if you must repeat a course (that you previously passed).

 • Students must maintain Satisfactory Academic Progress (SAP) to be eligible for financial aid.
 Complete SAP policy and appeals process are available at https://uwf.edu/offices/financial-aid/satisfactory-academic-progress/sap-policy-details/